Skip to main content

 • Supported systems: PC, Xbox One and Series X|S, Mobile

-We're especially big fans of the control scheme, which allocates game/chat balance and volume controls to swiveling caps on the left and right ear cups respectively.
-You can also connect to a Windows PC at the same time as your Xbox console, making it easy to multitask.
+We're especially big fans of the control scheme, which allocates game/chat balance and volume controls to swiveling caps on the left and right ear cups, respectively.
+You can also connect to a Windows PC simultaneously with your Xbox console, making it easy to multitask.
 You can also tweak numerous aspects of this headset's functionality right in the Xbox Accessories menu, meaning the controls on the headset itself are refreshingly minimalistic for a gaming headset.

 First-party products tend to boast implicit advantages in functionality and integration, and the Xbox Wireless Headset is no exception, bringing ease and intuitiveness to the Xbox experience.